-Former FIRE intern and Columbia student Noah Baron has another excellent post on the Columbia Spectator blog Commentariat (see the other here) about Columbia University’s egregiously repressive sexual harassment policies (see all of Columbia’s illiberal policies in our Spotlight database here).
+Former FIRE intern and Columbia student Noah Baron has another excellent post on the Columbia Spectator blog Commentariat (see the other here) about Columbia University’s egregiously repressive sexual harassment policies.
 During his time at FIRE, Noah learned about FIRE’s work on speech codes and privately conducted his own research into Columbia’s policies.
 He discovered policies that are often repressive, at best hopelessly unclear, and enforced by an unresponsive bureaucracy.
 Noah writes:

 I decided to do some research on my own to see what this was all about, only to discover that Columbia’s sexual harassment policies are nearly impossible to decipher — and that Columbia has different versions of its sexual harassment policy floating around throughout its website!

 I tried getting in touch with Columbia administrators to clarify their sexual harassment and sexual assault policies.
 Originally, and perhaps naively, I had expected this to be a relatively straightforward affair.
 Yet, I was to [be] thoroughly disappointed.

 First, he contacted Helen Arnold, the Manager of the Disciplinary Procedure for Sexual Assault, via e-mail.
 Given her title and the subject of his inquiry, she seemed a logical choice.
 He outlined the policies which he (and FIRE) find problematic.
 They are so egregious that they warrant an extensive quote from Noah’s blog entry:

 According to the Disciplinary Procedure on Sexual Assault website (http://www.columbia.edu/cu/dpsa/index.html) defines "Sexual Assault" as: